Is Morocco Good for Solo Travelling? Everything You Need to Know

 As solo travel gains popularity around the world, more people are looking to explore Morocco alone.
 There are sooooo many benefits of solo travel, which is an entire article in itself.
 But how well does this North African gem cater to those travelling independently?

-As someone who has travelled Morocco solo numerous times, I think it’s a fantastic place to experience alone.
+As someone who has travelled Morocco solo numerous times since 2014, I think it’s a fantastic place to experience alone.
 But I understand that many people are unsure whether it’s for them, particularly if they are first-time solo travellers.

 This guide explores everything from safety and cultural etiquette to the best solo traveller-friendly destinations in Morocco.
 In short, it’s about helping you to decide whether Morocco should be on your solo travel list.